SaladCloud Blog

 Many college students and professionals in the AI and Data Science industry face common challenges when dealing with GPU-capable development environments for learning, testing, or researching.

 In addition, building development environments using NVIDIA GPUs could be tedious work.
-One needs to be familiar with Windows, Linux or both; understand the version compatibility among different software pieces; and know how to install Python and its IDE, TensoFlow/PyTorch, C/C++ Compiler, cuDNN, CUDA and GPU Driver, etc. The process can be frustrating and time-consuming.
+One needs to be familiar with Windows, Linux, or both; understand the version compatibility among different software pieces; and know how to install Python and its IDE, TensorFlow/PyTorch, C/C++ Compiler, cuDNN, CUD, and the GPU Driver, etc. The process can be frustrating and time-consuming.
 Many individuals spend several days reading instructions and seeking help online, hindering research and learning progress.

 While public cloud providers offer options with GPU-capable compute instances or managed services, these solutions work well for enterprise customers training and deploying large AI models in production environments.